 Co-Chair McGovern on the Conviction of Four Chinese Human Rights Activists

-WASHINGTON, D.C. – Congressman Jim McGovern (MA-02) today issued the following statement in response to the convictions of four Chinese human rights activists:
+WASHINGTON, D.C. – Congressman Jim McGovern (MA-02) responded today to the convictions of four Chinese human rights activists.

 “Last week, four courageous Chinese human rights activists, including a prominent lawyer, were convicted by a Chinese court of ‘subversion of state power’ for exercising their legal rights and defending those of others.